graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 Enums, being a type of their own, are very straight forward in .NET.
 Scalars, however; can be anything.
 For instance, the `Uri` scalar is represented in GraphQL by a string.
 On the server though, we convert it into a `System.Uri` object, with all the extra features that go along with it.

-This can be done for any value that can be represented as a simple string of characters.
-When you create a scalar you declare its .NET type, provide a resolver that accepts raw data from a query (a `ReadOnlySpan<char>`) and returns the completed scalar value.
+This can be done for any value that can be represented as a simple set of characters.
+When you create a scalar you declare its .NET type, provide a value resolver that accepts raw data from a query (a `ReadOnlySpan<char>`) and returns the completed scalar value.

 Lets say we wanted to build a scalar called `Money` that can handle both an amount and currency symbol.
 We might accept it in a query like this: